sinbades/nanoon/README.md

 Where will it go:
 I plan to add more containers depending for my own needs.
- - In testing:
-   - mastodon
-   - diaspora
-   - playmaker

 I plan to test only servers with mail integration I consider necessary.
 My test machine is also a linux htpc gaming VFIO remote gaming.